[West Glacier, MT]

 20 miles away can mean anything from 20 minutes to 2 hours in LA, and therefore I had given our hostess this large window of time during which she should be expecting our arrival.
 Here, 20 miles means about 15 minutes, and so we pulled up into the place earlier than the most optimistic of my time estimates.
 People were sitting outside around a campfire, we were miles away from the nearest little town – our LA lives couldn’t have seemed any more remote at that moment.

-Our place is absolutely charming.
+The Moose Creek Bed and Breakfast is absolutely charming.
 It’s had the same owner for 51 years and everything inside is just about that old.
 The house oozes vintage charm everywhere you turn.
 The fact that it’s been added on to makes the floor plan rather akin to a maze, but our “room” was easy to find.
 We’re literally staying in the back of the house on a second -floor deck.
 When the shutters are up, the whole back yard, the forest and that big Montana sky are right there.
 This is as close as you can get to sleeping outside without actually sleeping outside!
 Try having an authentic experience like that at a hotel – a big reason while I’m such a fan of AirBnB.

 It is after 10 pm, and glimmers of daylight are still dancing around the night sky.
 The temperature is dropping fast – there is a big swing here between the daytime and nighttime temps.
 The adventure begins tomorrow – I cannot wait to see what this gorgeous place has to offer!